blue0513/phantom-inline-comment/README.md

 You can add inline-comments which can be visible but does not affect the source code, i.e. even if you write comments, no changes will be made in the source code.

 This package is useful when leaving a little note on the source code for yourself.
+For example, when you write codes tottally from scratch or when you read complex codes.

 [![Image from Gyazo](https://i.gyazo.com/cefc091eb849b160901e221a23cc2885.gif)](https://gyazo.com/cefc091eb849b160901e221a23cc2885)